 Students are recommended to purchase a laptop before starting their course, to assist with their studies.
-There are no single associated costs greater than £50 per item on years 1, 2 and 4 of this degree course, however, costs incurred by students while on a Year in Industry/Business (year 3) vary depending on the nature and location of the placement.
-For further information please contact the Student Services Centre
+There are no single associated costs greater than £50 per item on this degree course.

 These estimated costs relate to studying this particular degree course at Royal Holloway.
 General costs such as accommodation, food, books and other learning materials and printing etc., have not been included, but further information is available on our website.